 6.5 Door Twist

-The door is laid onto a suitable, flat fixture or surface that is free of any warp, bow, or twist.
+The door is laid on a suitable, flat fixture or surface that is free of any warp, bow, or twist.
 Support blocks of identical heights shall be inserted between the fixture and the door face at all four corners of the door.
 Any deviation between the face and the support blocks shall not allow a 0.0625˝ rod or block to pass.

 Note: The door shall be allowed to “rest” naturally on the support blocks, not pulled down at any corner to meet the blocks.
+(Reference Figure I.)

 Figure I – Door Twist